Roberto Maglio - Alternate Auditor

 Slates that, considering both sections together, contain three or more candidates shall include, in the manner indicated in the notice calling the meeting in the section for standing Statutory Auditors, candidates of both genders, in order to comply with the applicable gender-balance legislation.
 If the section for alternate Statutory Auditors on these slates contains two candidates, they must be of different genders.

 The By-laws provide for a supplementary procedure which ensures, in any case, compliance with the gender-balance rules.

-The slates shall be filed at the Company's registered office, including remotely in the manner indicated in the notice calling the meeting, by the twenty-fifty day before the date of the Shareholders' Meeting in a single or first call and made available to the public at the Company's registered office, on the Company's website and in any other manner provided by Consob with its own rules at least twenty-one days before the date fixed for the Shareholders' Meeting in a single or first convocation.
-The provisions of the By-laws directed to ensure compliance with applicable gender-balance legislation shall apply to the first three elections of the Board of Directors and Board of Statutory Auditors after 12 August 2012.
+The provisions of the By-Laws directed to ensure compliance with applicable gender-balance legislation shall apply to the first election after 1 January 2020, for the number of consecutive terms of the Board of Statutory Auditors as provided for by the law.
+The slates shall be filed at the Company's registered office, including remotely in the manner indicated in the notice calling the meeting, by the twenty-fifty day before the date of the Shareholders' Meeting convened to appoint the members of the Board of Statutory Auditors and made available to the public at the Company's registered office, on the Company's website and in any other manner provided by the law and by Consob with its own rules at least twenty-one days before the same date.

 The slate voting procedure only applies for the election of the entire Board of Statutory Auditors.